7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 - Our exhaust gas, the air we breathe, contains approx. 4% CO2. (source)

-The atmosphere on earth consists of 0.038% CO2.
+The atmosphere on Earth consists of 0.038% CO2.
 Because of this very small proportion, it is referred to as a “trace gas”.
 The same applies to some other chemical elements in the air.

 For what purposes do we humans happily use CO2?